 - We live in Quebec where there are great daycare subsidies programs and education is nowhere near the prices elsewhere.

-- I (Ms. Mod) have made a switch to full remote work in the last year, which greatly helps improve our work life balance.
+- I (Ms. Mod) have made a switch to full remote work in 2018, which greatly helps improve our work life balance.

 - Our employers have options that we have taken advantage of or planning to take during our journey to FIRE such as leave without pay while maintaining our position, paid parental leave with top ups and also the availability of remote work.